karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 ### **2. Instrument the call to AmazonMQ RabbitMQ**

-The ``OpenTelemetry.Contrib.Instrumentation.AWS`` NuGet package is used to auto-instrument the AWS SDK .NET clients, but there is no AWS SDK client to use with AmazonMQ Rabbit.
+The ``OpenTelemetry.Contrib.Instrumentation.AWS`` NuGet package is used to auto-instrument the AWS SDK .NET clients, but there is no AWS SDK client to use with AmazonMQ RabbitMQ.
 That means that we need to used the ``RabbitMQ.Client`` package and that we need to instrument the downstream calls by ourselves.

 In the next code snippet you'll see that we are injecting the trace information into the header of the message that is going to be sent.